 When you spend most of your childhood on any TV show, it can shape your perceptions of the world.
 That's doubly true when that show is Two and a Half Men, and one of your co-stars is Charlie Sheen.
 That was the case for Angus T. Jones, who starred as the half-man of the show's title.

 Although his work on the show was part of what made it a success, after it ended, Angus quit Hollywood and acting all together.
 Today, he's working on the management side of a company called Tonite.
 The company is run by Diddy's son Justin and works in production.

-Although her husband is still very much involved in Hollywood, Phoebe Cates has stepped away from acting in order to run her own business.
+Although her husband is still very much involved in Hollywood, Phoebe Cates has stepped away from acting to run her own business.
 For much of the '80s, Phoebe was the ultimate sex symbol, and her starring role in Fast Times at Ridgemont High was legendary.

 Although she's married to actor Kevin Kline, Phoebe seems to have shied away from the spotlight since her biggest claims to fame back in the day.
 Today, she runs a women's clothing and home goods boutique in Manhattan.
 It's a quieter life, but it's probably not one that she'd be willing to give up to head back into the limelight.